tkhamez/neucore/doc/Plugins.md

 - Set the `NEUCORE_PLUGINS_INSTALL_DIR` environment variable (e.g. `/plugins`).
 - Copy the plugin into that directory within its own subdirectory (so that the plugin.yml file is e.g. at `/plugins/discord/plugin.yml`).
-- If the plugin contains frontend files, make them available below `web/plugin/{name}` (Docker:
-  `/var/www/html/plugin/{name}`), e.g. by creating a symlink or by mounting the directory in the Docker container.
+- If the plugin contains frontend files, make them available below `web/plugin/{name}`, e.g. by creating a symlink or by mounting the directory in the Docker container.
 See the plugin documentation for the name of the directory {name}.
 - In Neucore, go to Administration -> Plugins and add a new plugin.
 - Configure the plugin, at the very least choose a plugin from the dropdown list.